AmrAnwar/Fyyur/README.md

 Fyyur
 -----
-- Finished this project as a mentor in Udacity
+- Made this project as a mentor in Udacity
 ![Fyyur](https://i.imgur.com/jctTTqM.png)